 Named as a tribute to our former Chancellor, Lord (Richard) Attenborough and his family, the Centre embodies a creative spirit and carries on the legacy of this great entertainment family.
 Many well-known names in music, theatre and comedy have played at the Centre over the years and we continue to support established and emerging talent through our public performance programme.

-The Centre provides a fantastic learning space for our students and staff, giving them access to 21st century facilities within a building steeped in history.
-We plan to give access to local schools, residential and community groups so that they can enjoy the Centre – whether through attending performances or being part of the theatrical programme.
+The Centre provides a fantastic learning space for our students and staff, giving them access to 21st-century facilities within a building steeped in history.
+We give access to local schools, residential and community groups so that they can enjoy the Centre – whether through attending performances or being part of the theatrical programme.

-The University has ambitions for the Attenborough Centre to become a leading contemporary arts and performance space and the cultural focus for the University and local community.
+The Attenborough Centre for the Creative Arts is now a leading contemporary arts and performance space and it is the cultural focus for the University and local community.